Introduction: The Open Data Revolution in Engineering

 GlobalMultiple scalesFree

 USA-focused but globally valuable reference.
 Real-time and historical streamflow, groundwater levels, and water quality at ~1.5 million sites.
-Excellent calibration dataset for hydrological modellers.
+Excellent calibration dataset for hydrological modellers and benchmark reference for method validation.
 Fully open API access.

 USAReal-time + historicalFree